ValSugar/2DTopDownShooter/README.md

-# It had to be implemented:
+# It was necessary to implement:
 - 2d top-down shooter
 - character can move around the scene
 - character can fire at least two weapons